OsamaHassa/SWAT-SOC/README.md

 2. New economic input files (crop portfolios for each policy shock)

-3. Example workflows for running hydro-economic scenarios
+3. Example workflows for running dynamic hydro-economic scenarios